ashkanmy/Remote-Sensing/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a5f07f46-8888-454a-9367-9cc4b878b3d2" width="350" height="350">
 </p>

-The ADG443_NN band color coded to visualize the CDM absorption coeffecient ranging from $0.004$ to 0.05 as varying from yellow to dark red color.
+The ADG443_NN band color coded to visualize the CDM absorption coeffecient ranging from $0.004$ to $0.05$ as varying from yellow to dark red color measured in $m^{-1}$.
+Note the green area is the land and the brow strip is clouded area.

 # --------------------------------------------------------------------